-“Connecting the dots: nonviolent action for our planet, each other and ourselves” will be held in Germany, from the 10-18th of September 2020.
+“Connecting the dots: nonviolent action for our planet, each other and ourselves” will be held in The Netherlands, from the 10-18th of September 2020.

 This project is about nonviolence on a social, interpersonal and personal level.
 Now that violence against nature has reached a point where extinction of humanity is a possible future expectation, it is urgent to question the extent to which violence is normalized in Western cultures.
 The Intergovernmental Panel on Climate Change reported in 2018 that we only have 11 years to experience catastrophic climate change (i.e. drought, forest fires, floods and food shortages) by changing our lifestyles.

 So it is urgent that we change our behaviour radically, but for that we need a change in our thinking and in our culture.
 With Connecting the Dots, we hope to change your thinking and show you can do something for the future and how.
 We activate youth workers who in turn activate young people to work together for a peaceful and sustainable culture.